-Now, the risk premium has a faster and sharper increase and declines because of the changes in the foreign bonds.
-The change in risk premium dynamics affects the exchange rate via the uncovered interest rate parity condition (it premultiplies the foreign interest rate).
+Now, the risk premium has a faster and sharper increase and decline because of the changes in the foreign bonds.
+The change in risk premium dynamics affects the exchange rate via the uncovered interest rate parity condition (31) (it pre-multiplies the foreign interest rate).
 In turn, the exchange rate affects the prices of two out of four inputs in the production function, which eventually affects the real marginal cost and inflation.